-If the Federal Reserve continues as it is projected, New Zealand rates will suffer more hurt throughout the whole period.
+From here on, If the Federal Reserve continues as it is projected, New Zealand rates will suffer more hurt throughout the whole period.
 But given that the impact isn’t significant just yet, the whole issue can be rectified with ease.
 In fact, ASB chief economist Nick Tuffley says that everything can be fixed without creating more bad impacts in the industry.

 Auckland Home Loans’ owner, Darren Pratley, knows that the end of low-interest rates is great news for savers, but not the mortgage holders.
 This is because a more conservative lending environment would spell doom in their pursuit to their hopes of offsetting the funds.
 As such, keeping the rates low should arrive quickly.

-And, given that the Reserve Bank of New Zealand is widely expected to hold the rates low, perhaps some hopes and relief are there.
+In addition, given that the Reserve Bank of New Zealand is widely expected to hold the rates low, perhaps some hopes and relief are there.
 Only time will tell!

-One Thing is for sure, New Zealand’s Bank Interest rates are on the rise, if you are over committed or seeking to move out of Auckland to a new more affordable lifestyle or just thinking of up-sizing or downsizing your home, now could be the optimum time for sell your house .
+All things considered, New Zealand’s Bank Interest rates are on the rise, if you are over committed or seeking to move out of Auckland to a new more affordable lifestyle or just thinking of up-sizing or downsizing your home, now could be the optimum time for sell your house .